Welcoming the Younger Generation to the Workplace

 The next generation of workers expects their employers to prioritise their health and wellbeing.
 Ensuring they can access healthcare support 24 hours a day, 365 days a year, from anywhere in the world shows them you’re the kind of employer they should stay with.

-Women are at higher risk of burnout, and females aged 18 to 25 have 15% lower levels of self-belief than males in that age group.
+Women are at higher risk of burnout, and females ages 18 to 25 have 15% lower levels of self-belief than males in that age group.
 60% of 18 to 24-year-olds report that their high stress levels are down to the pressure they feel to succeed.

 Our Employee Assistance Programme gives your people access to BCAP-accredited counsellors face-to-face, by phone and email, 24 hours a day, 365 days a year, and includes an online counselling, live chat facility for those who aren’t comfortable picking up the phone.